Frequently Asked Questions

 What if I graduated some time ago?

-Finance’s Graduate program recruits people who have completed their degree within the past five years.
+Finance’s Graduate programme recruits people who have completed their degree within the past five years.
 Our past cohorts have been made up of a broad demographic of Graduates; some who join us have just finished their degree while others join us after having spent some time in the workforce.
 Finance recruits using a merit process.
 Our process does not discriminate on the basis of age, gender, race or ethnicity, or having disability.

 What is involved in relocating to Canberra?